~ Working to tackle extreme poverty using tech ~

 Technology is an excellent amplifier of existing human intent and capacity.
 Through my travels across rural India, I have met countless hardworking, talented and skilled people.

 I am currently focused on helping these people defeat extreme poverty by giving them access to dignified digital work .
-Right now, I am working with the incredible "adivasi" (tribal) communities of rural Maharashtra.
+Over the last 1.5 years, my work has moved 10,000 rural Indians out of extreme poverty .

 In 2017, I graduated with a degree in Computer Science from Stanford University.
 At Stanford, I co-founded CS+Social Good, Stanford's first student group focused on the intersection of tech and impact.
 I led, taught and advised over half a dozen classes on tech for good in Stanford's CS department.
 More on that below!